 Many shippers apply this dynamic to Makoto Kino and Ami Mizuno.
 They seem to be split on which is which though.
 This is because both could be considered their own tomboy to their girly girl.
 Keep in mind, Makoto (Lita) can beat up grown men, but likes to cook and clean, wears pink, and dreams of either being a florist or baker.
 Ami (Amy) is shy and ladylike, but is very athletic (she's a good swimmer), dreams of being a doctor, and has a boyish haircut.

 In the manga, Minako and Rei had this dynamic, with Minako as the tomboyish one and Rei as the feminine one.

-In the beginning of the series, Usagi/Moon was the tomboy to Naru Osaka's girly girl.
+In the beginning of the first anime, Usagi/Moon was the tomboy to Naru Osaka's girly girl.
 She later became the girly girl to Seiya/Starfighter's tomboy (whenever Seiya is a girl).

 As far as the Inner Senshi are concerned, Usagi is the tomboy to Ami's girly girl and the girly girl to Rei and Makoto's tomboys.
 Factoring in the Outer Senshi, she's also the girly girl to Haruka's tomboy and the tomboy to Michiru's girly girl.